 A simpler way to look at the return on investment of solar panels is to ask, “How many years will it take for my solar panels to pay me back for the cost I paid?”
 This is often referred to the payback period.
 To calculate your payback period, you simply divide your net cost of your solar electric system by the annual savings on your electricity bill.

-For example, if you purchase a $21,000 solar electric system for your house, 26% of that will be offset by a federal tax credit in 2020, leaving you with the net cost of $15,540.
+For example, if you purchase a $21,000 solar electric system for your house, 26% of that will be offset by a federal tax credit until 2022, leaving you with the net cost of $15,540.
 If your resulting annual electric bill savings is $1,200 ($100/month), then $15,540/$1,200 gives you a preliminary payback period of 13 years.
 Why preliminary?
 Because we haven’t factored in a few other sources of solar ROI yet.

 Utility Cost Increases